A multiscale continuous Galerkin method for stochastic simulation and robust design of photonic crystals: Numerical results

-In Figure \ref{fig:expectation} we show in dashed line, for a set of discrete frequencies in the interval $\omega a/2\pi c= [0.3045,0.3055]$, the transmission $s_h$ for the several configurations considered: single frequency optimization $\bm\theta^*$, range of frequencies $\widehat{\bm\theta}$ and robust design $\widetilde{\bm\theta}$.
-We compare the results with $E_{\mcal{G}}[s_h(\bm\theta)] \pm \Delta^E$, computed with \eqref{eq:2LE_mvr}-\eqref{eq:MVRerror}, for several frequencies within the interval.
-The single frequency optimum $\bm\theta^*$ produces the highest transmission for $\omega a/2\pi c= 0.305$, but it degrades significantly in the presence of geometric errors.
-Conversely, the other optima, albeit attaining lower peak transmission values, maintain a satisfactory performance for all the frequencies in the range.
-Moreover, the robust optimum outperforms the range of frequencies optimum both in expected value and in variance, see Figure \ref{fig:variance}.
-These results show the importance of accounting for the geometry variations in the objective function if robust designs are sought.
-Finally, in Figure \ref{fig:designs} we depict the several optima $\bm \theta$, expressed as a variation on the nominal radius, for the three different scenarios considered.
+In Fig. \ref{fig:expectation} we show in dashed line, for a set of discrete frequencies in the interval $\overline{\omega}= [0.3045,0.3055]$, the transmission $s_h$ for the several configurations considered: single frequency optimization $\bm\theta^*$, frequency-range $\widehat{\bm\theta}$ and frequency-range robust design $\widetilde{\bm\theta}$.
+To assess the robustness with respect to geometry, for each design we introduce geometry variations on the subdomain classes 1 and 2, and evaluate the expected value of the output and its 95\% confidence interval as $E_{\mcal{G}}[s_h(\bm\theta)] \pm \Delta^E$ in Fig. \ref{fig:expectation}, as well as the variance $V_{\mcal{G}}[s_h(\bm\theta)] \pm \Delta^V$ in Fig. \ref{fig:variance}, both represented in solid line.
+The single frequency optimum $\bm\theta^*$ produces the highest transmission for $\overline{\omega}= 0.305$, but it degrades significantly in the presence of geometric errors.
+Conversely, the other optima, despite achieving lower peak outlet intensities, maintain a consistent performance for all the frequencies in the range.
+Moreover, the robust optimum $\widetilde{\bm\theta}$ outperforms the other two optima both in expected value and in variance, see Fig. \ref{fig:variance}.
+These results show the importance of accounting for geometry variations in the objective function if robust designs with respect to geometry are sought.
+Finally, the optima configurations for the three scenarios considered are depicted in Fig. \ref{fig:designs}, expressed as a variation on the nominal radius.